 After 8 months, I finally decided to take Part 1 and Part 2 in September 2017.
 Fortunately, I passed both parts.

 For Part 3, I intended to start self-review in January 2018.
 However, due to conflicting schedules for work and other roles, I was only able to start studying in August 2018.
 Additionally, I have found Part 3 to be more challenging because of the diverse topics.
 I plan to take Part 3 within 2018 before the CIA exam syllabus changes in 2019.

 That’s the gist of my journey so far.
 I hope I will be given the chance to share more and be able to inspire other exam takers.

 To those who are still contemplating whether to be a CIA or not, you should check out Stephanie’s article about the value of the CIA, as it lists great reasons to get certified.
-I hope you enjoy reading it and discover the reason why do you want to be a CIA.
+I hope you enjoy reading it and discover the reason why you want to be a CIA.

 I would like to elaborate more on my Part 1 and Part 2 experience with a few tips.
 These tips may not be new, but I hope they help you at least a little.

 It is hard to decide to spend the weekend reviewing when you’ve just had your firstborn.
-Since I have to sacrifice having more time with my little one, I am working a 48 hour/week job on weekends and then doing 16 hours of review lectures every weekend (What???).
+Since I have to sacrifice having more time with my little one, I am working a 48-hour/week job and then doing 16 hours of review lectures every weekend.
+(What???)
 I am lucky to have a supportive husband and a supportive family around me that has helped me through.

 If you do this, the class lectures will be just a review for you and not an introduction to the topic.
 Consequently, it will be easier to understand and appreciate the lectures after you have done the reading.
 Plus, you will have the chance to ask questions and clarify ideas you couldn’t understand from the reading.